Medically reviewed by Drugs.com. Last updated on Sep 1, 2020.

 The following serious adverse reactions are discussed in greater detail in other sections of the label:

-- Head and neck angioedema [see Warnings and Precautions (5.3)].
+- Anaphylactic Reactions and Head and Neck Angioedema [see Warnings and Precautions (5.3)].

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in clinical trials of another drug and may not reflect the rates observed in practice.